ublue-os/homebrew-tap/README.md

 ## Out of Scope

 Browsers, etc. This is mostly for IDEs and things that help us remove the need for -dx images.
+This is not intended to be a repository of apps

+- GUI apps should be flatpak first and we should exhaust all efforts with flatpak before considering this